OxyTurbine development department

 • Freshwater results are most often used for design and specifying treatment plants

-• The standards define nomenclature that should always be used
+• The rules define nomenclature that should always be used

 • Because aeration systems are expensive, their choice can become litigious.
 Using standard methods and terminology can avoid legal cost and delays

-• Nomenclature has been listed in a separate handout, but the principal terms are listed on the next slides.
+• The classification has been listed in a separate handout, but the principal terms are listed on the next slides.

 Parameter Definition Remarks